-Your Artisan 2.5 roaster comes mostly assembled.
+Your Artisan 3-e roaster comes mostly assembled.
 The following instructions will help you complete the assembly process correctly.
 Your roaster comes in 2 boxes.
 Your boxes should contain the following:

 Before you start the assembly process you must select a suitable location for the Roaster and Blower System.
 The Blower System can be installed in any location within 10 feet of the Roaster including on the other side of a wall.
 You may prefer this installation method if noise is an issue.
-The Customer must supply the 4" metal flex or rigid ducting.
+The Customer must supply the 4" metal flex or rigid ducting from the discharge side of the exhaust blower to the outside.
 If you decide to put the Blower System in a different location additional vent pipe and fittings will be required.
 Make sure to check with local codes for venting requirements as noted in the ventilation installation section of this manual (Maintenance and Troubleshooting pg 37).
 When installed correctly the exhaust gas temperature will not exceed 140° Fahrenheit.